turion/has-transformers/README.md

 The usual advantage is that `has-transformers` is fast and simple, and the disadvantage is that it doesn't have higher order effects.

+There is a big design space here, and maybe there is no ideal library for every use case.
+While some corners of the space have been explored thoroughly, there is this neat little corner that hasn't received as much attention as maybe deserved.

 #### `mtl`

 Historically, `mtl` solves the same problem like `has-transformers`,